happynear/happynear.github.io/Mirror-Face.md

 It's strange that with my C-contrastive loss, the performance of `No PCA` is better...
 Anyway, in Wu's paper, he didn't use PCA either.
 So there is nothing wrong with what I said in my paper: "I follow all the experiment settings of the original paper".

-To sum up, the mirror face trick is effective on most of models (actually I never see cases that mirror face does not work).
-However, we are lacking of theoretical explanation for it.
+To sum up, the mirror face trick is effective on most of the models (actually I never see cases that mirror face does not work).
+However, we are lacking the theoretical explanation for it.
 Now we can only explain it as model ensemble.
 Whether to use SUM or MAX, how to train it end-to-endly in face verification models, these are still open problems.
 Hope this report can inspire people to do further research.